 Cohort Experience and Opportunities Description:

 A locus for graduate enrichment, the program provides professional development and skills workshops, interdisciplinary colloquia, and community outreach opportunities.
-University Fellows professional development programs include grant-writing; inclusive leadership and diversity; written and oral communication skills; educational debt management and financial literacy; Responsible Conduct of Research and professional integrity; building interdisciplinary collaborations; mentoring; conflict negotiation; ethical innovation; the career search inside and outside Academe; and strategies for publication.
+This year’s University Fellows professional development programs include grant-writing; inclusive leadership and diversity; written and oral communication skills; educational debt management and financial literacy; Responsible Conduct of Research and professional integrity; building interdisciplinary collaborations; mentoring; conflict negotiation; ethical innovation; the career search inside and outside Academe; and strategies for publication.

 To ensure that awardees benefit fully from the fellowship’s enrichment opportunities, the Graduate Center requires that University Fellows do not engage in other paid work and that they participate for at least 3 hours per week in programming, including enrollment in a 3-unit colloquium on Thursday evenings from 5 to 7:30 PM in the fall and spring semesters of their first year.
 The Graduate Center requests that programs exempt Fellows from teaching responsibilities or research assistantships during their first year.
-Each Fellow will be expected to serve as a mentor for either a K-12 student, an Honors student, a refugee or immigrant, or an undergraduate recruited through a diversity program; in their second year, Fellows will mentor the new cohort.
+Each Fellow will be expected to serve as a mentor (see #3 below); incoming Fellows will also be assigned a mentor from a previous year’s cohort.